 Visit our About AI page to read about how the AI model is trained, the model performance and future plans!

-For mammals, Wildlife Insights uses the IUCN Red List of Endangered Species as the primary taxonomy.
+For mammals, Wildlife Insights uses the American Association of Mammologists (ASM) Mammal Diversity database as the primary taxonomy.
 For birds, we use Birdlife International’s taxonomy.
+For other taxa we use the IUCN Red List of Threatened Species.
 We also have several classes for non-animals, such as car, equestrian, domestic dog, etc.

 Users are also able to add custom notes to image metadata for local or indigenous names of species.